-The problem with typical recommendations on heartworm prevention is that instead of focusing on the likelihood of infection and the risks vs. benefits of administering a toxic chemical every month of every year of an animal's life, the focus is on the scary nature of a disease that occurs in only a small percentage of dogs.
+The problem with conventional veterinary recommendations on heartworm prevention is that instead of focusing on the likelihood of infection and the risks versus benefits of administering a toxic chemical every month of every year of an animal's life, the focus is on the scary nature of a disease that occurs in only a small percentage of dogs.

-It's important to understand that heartworm preventives are, as I mentioned above, chemical insecticides.
+It's important to understand that heartworm preventives are chemical insecticides.
 In addition to concerns about their toxicity, there is also evidence of growing heartworm resistance to preventives - resistance that is typically the result of overuse of certain classes of drugs.

-Perhaps the traditional veterinary community is well-intentioned in their year-round heartworm prevention recommendations, but along with the drawbacks I've already discussed, their approach also assumes pet parents can't be trusted to figure out when it's appropriate to protect dogs from mosquito bites.
+Perhaps the traditional veterinary community is well-intentioned in their year-round heartworm prevention recommendations, but along with the drawbacks discussed, their approach also assumes pet parents can't be trusted to figure out when it's appropriate to protect dogs from mosquito bites.

-When to Use Preventives in Mosquito Endemic Areas
+The Best Times to Start and Stop Preventives in Mosquito Endemic Areas

-There are only a few areas in the U.S. in which giving a year-round heartworm preventive might be advisable - meaning the risk of infection may outweigh the risks associated with chronic exposure to a chemical insecticide.
-Those areas are in south Texas, south Florida, and a few other locations along the Gulf Coast.
+There are only a few areas in the U.S. in which giving a year-round heartworm preventive might be advisable - meaning the risk of infection may outweigh the risks associated with 24/7/365 exposure to a chemical insecticide.
+Those areas are in south Texas, south Florida and a few other locations along the Gulf Coast.

-The rest of the U.S. ranges from 3 to 7 months of high exposure risk.
-The majority of states are at 6 months or less.
+The rest of the U.S. ranges from three to seven months of high exposure risk.
+The majority of states are at six months or less.
 If you're concerned your dog is at risk of a heartworm infection, in consultation with your integrative veterinarian, you can use the following maps to guide you in when to start and stop a heartworm preventive.